nitishlobo/room_temp_me/wiki.md

    install a required python package.
       python3 -m pip install wheel

+6. Now install homeassistant via pip pip3 install homeassistant

-6. Start Home Assistant for the first time.
+7. Start Home Assistant for the first time.
-   This will complete the installation, create the .homeassistant configuration directory in the /home/homeassistant directory and install any basic dependencies.
+   Doing the below will complete the installation, create the .homeassistant configuration directory in the /home/homeassistant directory and install any basic dependencies.
-   Do this by typing:
+      cd /srv/homeassistant
       hass

 7. You can now reach your installation on your Raspberry Pi/PC over